Persepolis: Construction

+Around 519 BCE, construction of a broad stairway was begun.
+Grey limestone was the main building material used at Persepolis.
+The uneven plan of the terrace, including the foundation, acted like a castle, whose angled walls enabled its defenders to target any section of the external front.

 Destruction

-After invading Achaemenid Persia in 330 BC, Alexander the Great sent the main force of his army to Persepolis by the Royal Road.
+After invading Achaemenid Persia in 330 BCE, Alexander the Great sent the main force of his army to Persepolis by the Royal Road.
 Diodorus Siculus writes that on his way to the city, Alexander and his army were met by 800 Greek artisans who had been captured by the Persians.
 Most were elderly and suffered some form of mutilation, such as a missing hand or foot.
 They explained to Alexander the Persians wanted to take advantage of their skills in the city but handicapped them so they could not easily escape.
 Alexander and his staff were disturbed by the story and provided the artisans with clothing and provisions before continuing on to Persepolis.
 Diodorus does not cite this as a reason for the destruction of Persepolis, but it is possible Alexander started to see the city in a negative light after this encounter.

-Upon reaching the city, Alexander stormed the "Persian Gates", a pass through modern-day Zagros Mountains.
-There Ariobarzanes of Persis successfully ambushed Alexander the Great's army, inflicting heavy casualties.
-After being held off for 30 days, Alexander the Great outflanked and destroyed the defenders.
+Upon reaching the city, Alexander stormed the Persian Gates, a pass through Zagros Mountains.
+There, Ariobarzanes of Persis successfully ambushed Alexander the Great's army, inflicting heavy casualties.
+After being held off for 31 days, Alexander the Great outflanked and destroyed the defenders.
 Ariobarzanes himself was killed either during the battle or during the retreat to Persepolis.
 Some sources indicate that the Persians were betrayed by a captured tribal chief who showed the Macedonians an alternate path that allowed them to outflank Ariobarzanes in a reversal of Thermopylae.
 After several months, Alexander allowed his troops to loot Persepolis.

 Around that time, a fire burned "the palaces" or "the palace".
-Scholars agree that this event, described in historic sources, occurred at the ruins that have now been re-identified as Persepolis.
-From Stolze's investigations, it appears that at least one of these, the castle built by Xerxes I, bears traces of having been destroyed by fire.
-The locality described by Diodorus Siculus after Cleitarchus corresponds in important particulars with the historic Persepolis, for example, in being supported by a mountain on the east.